 It was seven years ago today, we embarked on our very first safari, in this case in the wildlife-rich Maasai Mara in Kenya.
 This life-changing adventure will always remain in our minds as the stepping stone into a world we only dreamed about, never imagining that safaris would become such an integral aspect of our world travels.

-Also, included in today’s post, are photos from my first experience of flying in a small airplane.
-I was terrified, but our pilot, Edwin, who reassured me when he spotted the magnificent Mount Kilimanjaro when I had an opportunity to take the photo shown here today.
+Also included in today’s post are photos from my first experience of flying in a small airplane.
+I was terrified, but our pilot, Edwin, reassured me when he spotted the magnificent Mount Kilimanjaro when I had an opportunity to take the photo shown here today.
 Ironically, this event cured me of my fear of flying in small planes.